Structural Heart Disease

 For patients who have had a surgical valve replacement placed and have developed a leak around the device as a complication, the paravalvular leak closure device stops the leak by working as a plug to close a hole or gap that has formed next to where the valve replacement was placed.

-This procedure is used to reduce the risk of stroke for patients with atrial fibrillation and eliminate the need to take blood-thinning medication.
-To prevent blood clots in the left atrial appendage from entering the blood stream and increasing risk of stroke, we close the left atrial appendage with a device called The Watchman.
+To prevent blood clots in the left atrial appendage from entering the blood stream and increasing risk of stroke, we close the left atrial appendage with a device called WATCHMAN®.